Skip to main content

 Knowledge Exchange Framework

-Measured each year by Research England, first in 2021, the KEF allows universities to improve their own practices and deliver impactful research, while also giving non-academic audiences the information to tap into the knowledge and expertise within English universities.
+Measured each year by Research England, the KEF allows universities to improve their own practices and deliver impactful research, while also helping non-academic audiences benefit from the knowledge and expertise within English universities.

-For detailed examples of how our work and activities aid both society and the economy, you can find out more through the case studies and resources below.
-These cover the 7 areas measured by KEF and demonstrate a selection of Queen Mary’s knowledge exchange work and the impact it has in each category.
+For detailed examples of how Queen Mary is helping society and the economy through our work, check out the case studies below.
+These cover the seven areas measured by KEF and demonstrate a selection of Queen Mary’s knowledge exchange work and the impact it has in each category.

 Back to top